jsta/natcap-invest-docker/README.md

 This repo is a docker wrapper around NatCap's InVEST: https://github.com/natcap/invest.

-Currently the focus is on running the pollination model but it could easily be adapted to run any of the other models.
+Currently the focus is on running the NDR model but it could easily be adapted to run any of the other models.

 ## Running the image